eggheads/eggdrop/doc/sphinx_source/mainDocs/twitch.rst

 Registering with Twitch
 ***********************
 #.
 Register an account with Twitch.
 At the time of writing, this is done by visiting `Twitch <http://twitch.tv/>`_ and clicking on the Sign Up button.
 #.
 Generate a token to authenticate your bot with Twitch.
 At the time of writing, this is done by visiting the `Twitch OAuth generator <https://twitchapps.com/tmi/>`_ while logged in to the account you just created.
-The token will be an alphanumeric string and should be trated like a password (...because it is).
+The token will be an alphanumeric string and should be treated like a password (...because it is).
 Make note of it, and keep it safe!

 ***********************
 Editing the config file